-Swipe left or press the middle button to switch between altimeter and barometer trend graphs.
+Tap on the display or press the middle button to switch between altimeter and barometer views.

 Be sure to have your altitude reference value set correctly (see 3.3.
 Altimeter).
 The altitude of your current location can be found from most topographic maps or major on-line map services such as Google Maps.